artsy/reaction/README.md

+### ⚠️ Deprecated repo, most code has been moved to artsy/force.

+However, for working with Artsy's publishing-related code read on...

 ```
       :::::::::  ::::::::::     :::      :::::::: ::::::::::: ::::::::::: ::::::::  ::::    :::
      :+:    :+: :+:          :+: :+:   :+:    :+:    :+:         :+:    :+:    :+: :+:+:   :+: